 The ARRP appoints subcommittees to deal with particular issues.
-They explore issues in depth, including discussions with relevant members of the scientific and broader communities.
+They explore issues in depth and have discussions with relevant members of the scientific and broader communities.
 Subcommittees provide reports and recommendations to the full ARRP for consideration.
-There are standing subcommittees that make recommendations on licensing, accreditation, and LD50 testing.
+There are standing subcommittees that make recommendations on licensing, accreditation and LD50 testing.
 Membership of subcommittees is largely drawn from the ARRP.
 External members of subcommittees are occasionally co-opted on a voluntary basis.
-Issues considered by subcommittees in the past year include:
+Activities of subcommittees in the 2005-06 year include:

-- the hosting of a meeting to be held in 2006 for members and executive officers of AECs (Associate Professor Rose, Mr Lawrie and Ms Abbott) - applications for accreditation and licences (Dr Lowe, Ms Abbott and Mr Lawrie) - applications for LD50 testing (Associate Professor Einstein, Dr Fogarty and Dr Lowe).
+- hosting of a meeting to be held in 2006 for members and executive officers of AECs (Associate Professor Rose, Mr Lawrie and Ms Abbott) - hosting of a meeting to be held in 2007 for members and executive officers of AECs (Dr Baker, Dr Fogarty and Mr Atkinson) - applications for accreditation and licences (Dr Lowe, Ms Abbott and Mr Lawrie) - applications for LD50 testing (Dr Fogarty and Dr Lowe) - meeting with the Australian Association for Humane Research and sponsored UK scientists (Dr Fogarty and Mr Lawrie).